 Adam Carriker was born in Hastings, Nebraska to Dave and Nancy Carriker.
-Adam, an avid Husker fan, was born and raised on a family farm in the small town of Giltner, Nebraska.
+Dave, an avid Husker fan, was born and raised on a family farm in the small town of Giltner, Nebraska.
 Despite moving halfway across the country at a young age because of his parents’ jobs, Adam grew up with strong country values and a lifelong dream of playing for Nebraska, and one day, wearing a Blackshirt.
 The story of his career was in serious doubt, however, considering he wasn’t allowed to play football for much of his young life.
 He was also more skilled at baseball and when he finally did join the gridiron, he only played defense for one season on a high school football team that hadn’t won a game in nearly two years.

 “Belief” is the story of Adam’s battle against his own personal demons and overcoming the odds.
 Adam shares with his audience how they can conquer their own personal Mount Everest.
 He will share how each individual can “lay the smackdown, stomp a mudhole in it and walk it dry!”

 “No Bull” addresses bullying from both sides.
 Much to most people’s surprise, Adam himself faced bullying in his youth in spite of the fact that he was always a bigger kid.
 As a result, he became insecure and a bully himself.
 Adam talks about how to stand up for yourself and be a proud and strong individual.
 He will also teach audience members how to respect other people’s differences, and how to take a stance on what’s right vs doing what’s easy or popular.

 “How To Make It To The Top” Regardless if you’re an athlete, a businessperson, someone who grinds hard at work every day, or someone looking to take your life to the next level…this is for you!

 “Football, Baby” Do we really need to say more?
 Let’s light this candle!